Ocean Power Technologies is a pioneer

-OPT's proprietary PowerBuoy® technology is based on a modular and scalable design and has undergone periodic ocean testing since 1997.
+OPT's proprietary PowerBuoy® technology is based on a modular and scalable design and has undergone and continues to undergo periodic full-scale ocean performance validation.
 OPT specializes in advanced, cost-effective, and environmentally-sound ocean-wave-based power generation and management technology.
 OPT's PowerBuoy system integrates patented technologies in hydrodynamics, electronics, power conversion and energy storage, and intelligent computer control systems to maximize the extraction and conversion of the natural energy in ocean waves.
 The result is a leading edge, ocean-tested, proprietary power conversion and management system that turns wave power into reliable, clean, and environmentally beneficial electricity for offshore applications.

 Ocean Power Technologies PowerBuoy®: System-level Design, Development and Validation Methodology